Which is Better for Weight Loss: Ozempic or Rybelsus?

 Importance of Consulting a Healthcare Provider

-- Medical History: Your healthcare provider will review your medical history, current medications, and overall health to recommend the best option for you.
-This ensures that the chosen medication aligns with your health needs.
+• Medical History: Your provider will look at your medical history, current medications, and overall health before recommending one option over the other.
+That way the choice fits your situation.

 Key Takeaways: